Choice Old Cabinet KY. Bourbon

 Crane Hastings & Co.
 Sole Agents

-The first direct reference that we see for the partnership of Crane and Hastings was in the 1874 San Francisco Business Directory.
+The first direct reference that we see for the Crane and Hastings partnership was in the 1874 San Francisco Business Directory.
 It lists Byron Crane involved with a firm by the name of Hayes Hastings & Co.
-In 1875, the firm was renamed Crane, Hastings Co., importers of liquors in San Francisco.
-The company name and San Francisco is embossed below the brand name circle.
+In 1875, the firm was renamed Crane, Hastings & Co. who were importers of liquors in San Francisco.
+This company name ‘CRANE HASTINGS & CO.
+SOLE AGENTS’ and ‘SAN FRANCISCO’ is embossed below the ‘CHOICE OLD CABINET KY.
+BOURBON’ embossed brand oval.
 Their address was 609 Montgomery Street.

-Hasting would perish in 1875 on board the Pacific which was a wooden sidewheel steamer built in 1850.
-It sank in 1875 as a result of a collision southwest of Cape Flattery, Washington.
-The sinking of the Pacific killed more people than any other marine disaster on the West Coast at the time.
+Hasting would perish in 1875 onboard the SS Pacific which was a wooden sidewheel steamer built in the late 1840s.
+It sank as a result of a collision southwest of Cape Flattery, Washington.
+The sinking of the SS Pacific killed more people than any other maritime disaster on the West Coast at the time.
 As an aside, one of the top members of Reddington, Hostetter & Co. also perished.

-The Choice Old Cabinet Ky Bourbon brand was registered with the State of California on March 13, 1885, although it was most probably in use for many years prior to the firm shouldering the expense for a Trade Mark.
+The Choice Old Cabinet Ky Bourbon brand was registered with the State of California on March 13, 1885, although it was most probably in use for many years prior to the firm shouldering the expense for a trade-mark.
+They were getting their bourbon from Angel & Co.
+Distillers in the 7th District of Kentucky as noted on the label above.

 Support: Primary research by Bruce Silva and Western Whiskey Gazette